NeneWang/Concept-Logs/pages/career.md

 		- While at the moment is not
 		- I predict that it will.
 CS IS very much exposed to the laptop kind of works.
 	- This was the ideal job.
 Desktop, learn, improve your craft kind of.
+	- What I learned
+		- Design studies around a portfolio
+		- Do projects, Honor Projects, go beyond implementation.
+And
 	- What's next
 		- Contributing to Open Source
 			- Real Progress is done here.